 - A Globalist fast track promotion, where you could earn Globalist status after staying 20 nights in a period of 90 days

 - A 10% refund on redeemed points for cardmembers, which was an even better way to score a deal on a Hyatt redemption

 Again, we don’t know what these promotions will look like in the future, but if history is any indictor, there will continue to be some great promotions intended to engage cardmembers.

 There’s something to be said for accruing a points currency where you can easily top off your account in order to maximize your points.
 After all, sometimes you don’t earn enough points for a redemption, and need to find a way to earn more points.
 One big advantage of the World of Hyatt program is that you can transfer over points from Chase Ultimate Rewards, which can be earned on cards like the Chase Sapphire Reserve® Card, Chase Sapphire Preferred® Card, and Ink Business Preferred℠ Credit Card.

 Whether you transfer over points with the purpose of going for Globalist status, or for a redemption at the Park Hyatt Maldives (or both), there’s value in accruing a points currency that you can easily top off.

 The Park Hyatt Maldives can be booked for just 25,000 points per night

-I’ve had The Hyatt Credit Card for years and don’t have plans to cancel it anytime soon, given how much value I get.
-The card has a generous welcome bonus, and the way I see it the annual free night certificate more than justifies the annual fee, and it just became even more valuable, as it now counts towards status.
+I’ve had The World of Hyatt Credit Card for a while now, and don’t have plans to cancel it anytime soon, given how much value I get.
+The way I see it the annual free night certificate more than justifies the annual fee, and it just became even more valuable, as it now counts towards status.
 But on top of that the card can help you earn status and also makes you eligible for some awesome potential cardmember-only promotions.